minprog/app-studio/30 Android/31 Volley/10 Content.md

 - the request will be sent off without waiting on a response;
 - the button will get its new text;
-- and the activity will then be displayed immediately.
+- the activity will be displayed immediately.

 ## Configuration